Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: preliminary

 where $\textbf{d}_{q}$ is transformed ray direction by applying $\Delta \textbf{v}_{T;q}$ to pixel coordinates to move the endpoint of the ray.
 Then blurred color $\hat{B}$ of the target pixel is composited by weighted summation of each rendered color $\hat{C}_{q}$ and $m_{q}$ as Eq.\ref{eq:blurring_composition}.

 However, DP-NeRF~\cite{lee2023dpnerf} argues that the pixel-wise independent optimization of the blur kernel in \cite{ma2022deblurnerf} incurs inconsistency in 3D geometry and appearance.
 They utilize the physical intuition of actual blurred image acquisition in the camera process as an additional prior for the DeRF, to impose the constraints for constructing radiance fields while preserving 3D consistency.
+To ensure 3D consistency, unlike Deblur-NeRF~\cite{ma2022deblurnerf}, they made the blur process shared within a single image and defined it as a learnable set of camera motions.
 To directly model the actual camera motion as a 3D rigid transformation, they introduce scene-wise $SE(3)$ fields inspired by \cite{park2021nerfies}, \cite{lynch2017modernrobotics} and Rodrigues' formula~\cite{rodrigues1816}.
 Scene-wise rigid transformation of the camera is formulated by estimated screw axis $S_s\in \mathbb{R}^6$ through MLPs depending on only scene information as Eq.\ref{eq:mlp_dpnerf}.

 where $T_{\Psi}$ and $\textbf{l}_s$ denote MLP with parameter $\Psi$ and latent embedded scene information, respectively.
 The predicted $r_q$ and $v_q$ of $S_q$ are converted to rotation matrix $e^{r_q}$ and translation matrix $\textbf{p}_q$ by formulas of \cite{rodrigues1816} and \cite{lynch2017modernrobotics}, respectively.
 Note that, we abbreviate specific scene indicator $s$ for clarity.
 Hence, transformed rays are formulated as the rigid transformation of the rays as Eq.\ref{eq:blur_kernel_dpnerf}.